How to choose CAPA software: 8 essential functions

 Your organization can perform more effective root cause investigations and drive better improvements if your CAPA is linked to company-wide quality processes, which generally occurs when CAPA is a module in a QMS software.
 If CAPA is a standalone system, it’s easy to treat issues as isolated incidents which can be resolved and then forgotten.
 When CAPA is linked to data, reporting, and documents, it’s easier to drive quality improvements and understand what’s really going on behind the scenes with trend analysis and triggered updates to your SOPs.

-Your CAPA system should make it difficult to forget or neglect issues or let problems build up in the system.
-A CAPA should improve collaboration and help your organization avoid unnecessary meetings, emails, and communication across systems while mitigating regulatory risk.
+Your system should make it difficult to forget or neglect issues or let problems build up in the system.
+CAPA software should improve collaboration and help your organization avoid unnecessary meetings, emails, and communication while mitigating regulatory risk.
 The best quality management software should allow issues to be assigned and automate the process of resolution, even if you’re managing a busy, globally distributed team.
+Software capabilities should include:

 - Assign issues to team members

 - Automated notifications

 - Cloud-based access for global teams